 - smooth & stabilized footage – ultra-responsive design

 - Extremely lightweight – flexible, dynamic & foldable

 - small motorized 3-axis gimbal – for a stable video footage

-- offers a range of creative options – for a flexible film production experience
+- range of creative options – for a flexible production

-- Extremely small & lightweight – to take it with you everywhere
+- Extremely small & lightweight – to take it with everywhere

 - Combines the success of its predecessors – into a pintsized, 3-axis gimbal